osisoft/AVEVA-Adapter-MQTT-Docs/content/configuration/server-level-failover.md

 # Server-level failover

-To ensure that data continues to flow, you can configure the MQTT adapter to switch to another data source.
+To ensure that data continues to flow in the event of a server disconnection or shutdown, you can configure server-level failover for the MQTT Adapter.
+This ensures a constant connection between the MQTT adapter and at least one MQTT data source at all times.

 In general, MQTT Servers communicate with one another to establish, verify, and coordinate a constant, consistent, and robust connection with the MQTT adapter.
 MQTT Sparkplug B servers coordinate with one another according to the Sparkplug B protocol.
 There may be some variation on how generic MQTT servers communicate failover messages between servers and connections to clients.